open-horizon/anax/docs/policy.md

 For example, it explicitly identifies a service to be deployed, and it can optionally contain configuration variable values, service rollback versions, and node health configuration information.
 The Deployment policy approach for configuration values is powerful because this operation can be performed centrally, with no need to connect directly to the edge node.

-Administrators create deployment policies, and the OpenHorizon deployment engine uses that policy to locate all of the nodes that match the defined constraints and deploys the specified service to those nodes.
+Administrators create deployment policies, and the Open Horizon deployment engine uses that policy to locate all of the nodes that match the defined constraints and deploys the specified service to those nodes.
 Service rollback versions instruct the deployment engine which service versions should be deployed if a higher version of the service fails to deploy.
 The node health configuration indicates how the deployment engine should gauge the health (heartbeats and management hub communication) of a node before determining if the node is out of policy.